Amesh Adalja, MD, FACP

 Dr. Adalja is a member of the Allegheny County (PA) Metropolitan Medical Response Team, the American College of Emergency Physicians Pennsylvania Chapter’s EMS & Terrorism and Disaster Preparedness Committee, the Allegheny County Medical Reserve Corps, and the US Department of Health and Human Services’ National Disaster Medical System Disaster Medical Assistance Team (PA-1), with which he was deployed to Haiti after the earthquake in 2010.
 He previously was a member of Allegheny County's Metropolitan Medical Response System

-Dr. Adalja is an Associate Editor of the quarterly journal Biosecurity and Bioterrorism.
+Dr. Adalja is an Associate Editor of the journal Biosecurity and Bioterrorism.
 He is a contributing author for the Handbook of Bioterrorism and Disaster Medicine, and he has published in such journals as Journal of Infectious Diseases and Emerging Infectious Diseases.
 He also serves as a book reviewer for JAMA.

 Dr. Adalja is a fellow of the American College of Physicians, and a member of various medical societies, including the American Medical Association, the Infectious Diseases Society of America, the HIV Medical Association, the American College of Emergency Physicians, and the Society of Critical Care Medicine.